AwatefMenewer/100-days-of-code/README.md

 ### Day 52:  Nov  3, 2021

 **Today's Progress**: Learned how to Dispatch action in react and Continue challenge in code war

+### Day 53:  Nov  4, 2021

+**Today's Progress**: Learned subscribe and dynamic actions in react and Continue challenge in code war